 In regards to the acoustics, ‘The Big Room’ proved to be an issue due to the large rectangular space.
 Eliminating escaped audio was of utmost importance, as many of the instruments used in the studio create natural overtones that block out subtle sounds created by other instruments.
 To ensure balance of sound, most of the ceiling was left untreated.
 A lower percentage of Quietspace Panel was used to cover the south wall, and the carpet was insulated with a thick underlay.
 After the installation had been completed, the rooms were acoustically tested and results indicated there were some extremely low frequencies resonating within the room – in particular 56hz.
 To resolve this issue, a bass trap was added to the south-west corner using 100mm thick Quietspace Panel, and an additional bass trap block was placed above the door.
 This cut down the 56hz resonance by 50%, which balanced the audio frequencies in the room.

-Quietspace® Panel overlaid with Vertiface® decorative fabric were employed to control the acoustics.
-As Superfreak wanted to create a look that was totally unique, panel components for this project were hand cut using a lightening fabric cuter - a unique cutter that uses heat created by the rapid speed of the blade which melts the fabric allowing the blade to glide through the panels to create precise cuts.
-Quietspace® Panel in 0.98, 1.97 and 3.93” thicknesses were cut with extreme care to ensure a straight and square cut that allowed for seamless joinery and overlapping.
+Quietspace® Panel overlaid with Vertiface® decorative fabric was employed to control the acoustics.
+As Superfreak wanted to create a look that was totally unique, panel components for this project were hand cut using a lightening fabric cuter – a unique cutter that uses heat created by the rapid speed of the blade, melting the fabric to allow the blade to glide through and create precise cuts.
+Quietspace Panel in 25mm and 50mm thicknesses were cut with extreme care to ensure a straight and square cut, allowing for seamless joinery and overlapping.
 “We needed to ensure that each individual panel was perfectly level and evenly spaced before placing the next panel over the top otherwise the whole pattern would be thrown out mid wall.” – Shannon de Bie.
-The details for creating this look were extremely intricate and in the end the result was visually contemporary and exciting.
+The details for creating this look were extremely intricate and the end result was contemporary and visually exciting.